Choose from the following subject categories:

 Q. How do I buy or sell any of my securities?

 A. IAG has securities on issue as described above.
-The current market price for these securities is shown in the top right hand margin of this page.
+The current market price for these securities is shown on the home page of this site, or on the share price page of this site.

 These securities can be purchased or sold through a registered stockbroker.
 The ASX operates a stockbroker referral service and can be contacted on 1300 300 279 or via the ASX website (by accessing this link you will be transferred to a third party site that is being provided for your convenience).